How do I create flared stairs and stairs with curved treads?

 Click the radio button beside Chord to lock the arc's direction.

-Specify the desired Radius for this arc.
+Specify the desired Radius or End Angle for this arc.

 Click OK to close the dialog and apply your change.